DRIVER-EU/csharp-test-bed-adapter/README.md

 ## Usage

-Build `CSharpTestBedAdapter` and reference the compiled DLL into your own application.
+Build `CSharpTestBedAdapter` and reference the compiled DLLs `CSharpTestBedAdapter.dll`, `CoreMessages.dll` & `StandardMessages.dll` into your own application.

 See the 3 example projects for further implementation of this adapter.